Saucony Ride 10 Review Facts

 .
 Saucony generally follows the more classical running shoe design, and this is pretty visible in the Ride 10 as well.
 The Ride 10 has a fairly standard design, though the mesh coloring does stand out a bit.
 The shoe is also offered in several colors, meaning there is likely a choice for everyone.
 Overall, the Ride 10 is a pretty standard looking running shoe, but that isn’t to say that it looks bad.

 Durability within the Ride 10 is mostly a factor of the outsole, midsole, and upper.
 The outsole’s durability comes from the different rubber materials it employs.
 The XT-900 rubber is great at resisting impacts over extended periods, as is the special rubber located in the heel.
 This ensures that the bottom of the shoe won’t wear out too quickly.
 The midsole gets its durability from the Power Foam and topsole above it.
-These two foams are both very springy, and are good at retaining their original shape after repeated impacts even.
+These two foams are both very springy and are good at retaining their original shape after repeated impacts even.
 This allows them to continue providing good responsiveness and cushioning after many miles have been put on them.
-Finally, the upper contributes a bit with the FlexFilm overlays.
+Finally, the upper contributes a bit to the FlexFilm overlays.
 These overlays help prevent tears or rips in the mesh, extending the lifespan of the shoe as well.
-Durability of the Ride 10 is very good overall.
+The durability of the Ride 10 is very good overall.

 The main pieces of the Ride 10 that provide protection are the midsole and the upper.
 The midsole protects the feet via its various cushioning foams.
 The Power Foam as well as the topsole and the foam in the heel all help to reduce shocks and impacts while running.
 This prevents damage to the feet, and also makes missteps and twists less likely.
 The upper helps via the overlays, which provide stability, making each stride safer.
 The mesh itself also protects the feet from outside elements.
 These factors all contribute to the protection of the Ride 10, and do a pretty good job overall.

 Responsiveness is one aspect that the Ride 10 does very well in, which is good considering responsiveness is one of the main selling points of the shoe.
-The midsole is the major player here, and is largely responsible for the responsiveness of the shoe as a whole.
+The midsole is the major player here and is largely responsible for the responsiveness of the shoe as a whole.
 The Power Foam in the midsole is a big part of this, as it does an excellent job of remaining springy and transferring energy with each step.
-The topsole above the Power Foam adds to this effect, and has similar properties that help increase energy return.
+The topsole above the Power Foam adds to this effect and has similar properties that help increase energy return.
 Finally, the foam in the heel adds even more response.
 The combination of these foams makes each step and stride feel very responsive and natural.
 The outsole also contributes a bit with the special IBR+ rubber used in the front of the shoe, which provides a bit of spring as well.
 Overall, the Saucony Ride 10 offers great energy return thanks to these components.

 throughout the Ride 10 mostly stems from the midsole and the upper.
 Once again, the midsole comes in with its various foams.
 These foams all help provide responsiveness, but they also help to cushion and absorb shocks to the feet.
 The Power Foam, topsole, and heel foam all do a good job of taking impacts and redirecting them.
 The upper contributes through the FlexFilm overlays.
 These help to support the feet by stabilizing them from above, making for smoother and safer steps.